This assessment requires you to write:

 You will probably need to alter your search terms as you go.

 When was the article published?
-For this assessment, you need to use articles no more than 7 years old.
+Check the assessment instructions to see if a date range has been given.
 Generally for nursing, more recent articles are preferred because new and updated information may have come out.

 How old are the references?
 Has the article referred to other fairly recent articles?

 How old is the data used?
 Check to see if the data was collected a long time before the study was published.
 If it has been, do the authors explain why this was?

 If you are using practice guidelines, evidence summaries, or something similar, make sure you use the most recent version.

 Is this information relevant to your assignment?
 Is there likely to be better information?
 This will depend on what you are trying to find out.
 Often you will need to read the abstract to find out.

 Is this aimed at the correct audience?
 Articles for this assessment should be peer reviewed.
 If you are not sure, you can copy and paste the title into Quicksearch to see if the purple peer review icon shows in the result: